 We inject a data image of 5 pages (i.e., approximately 5KB) into the sink and disseminate the data from the sink.
 We record the dissemination progress of Deluge and SurF during the experiments.
-To get further insights of SurF's performance, we evaluate SurF with different configurations.
-(1) SurF-A in which the value of n is adaptively estimated in a distributed manner as described in Section IV-C; (2) SurF-2 in which n is fixed to 2 for all nodes; (3) SurF-3 in which n is fixed to 3 for all nodes.
+We plot the time-reliability curves to study the performance.